Máximo Castillo

 General Máximo Castillo (1864–1919) was a brigadier general in the Mexican Revolution (ca. 1910-1920) who fought for agrarian reform in Northern Mexico.
 Castillo was born poor and worked as an itinerant farm worker for part of his life.
 Upon returning to his native Chihuahua, Castillo joined the Mexican Revolution and became Francisco Madero's personal bodyguard.
 Disillusioned by the slowness of Madero's reforms once he gained power, Castillo quickly joined the armed opposition to the Madero government.
-He was imprisoned in the United States after the government accused him of sabotaging a train.
+He was imprisoned in the United States after the government had accused him of sabotaging a train.
 In his internment, he wrote a series of memoirs which form the basis from which historians study his life today.
 He died at the age of 55.

 Early life

-Máximo Castillo was born on May 11, 1864 on his grandfather's ranch in Chihuahua outside the village of San Nicolás de Carretas (now Gran Morelos).
+Máximo Castillo was born on May 11, 1864, on his grandfather's ranch in Chihuahua outside the village of San Nicolás de Carretas (now Gran Morelos).
 The ranch was home to nearly four thousand mestizos, including his parents who owned several small tracts of land.
 At eighteen, he married María de Jesús Flores.
 Though he was a literate and respected campesino, he, his wife, and their two children struggled financially.
 Castillo declined to become mayor of the village in 1895, and worked instead as a blacksmith and a miner before moving to Chihuahua City in 1901.
 He then spent several years as a migrant farm worker in the United States.
 Castillo's travels in the United States radicalized him.